-- 114. The Council is determined to combat fraud in order to protect both its finances and the wider interests of all taxpayers.
-The Council makes every effort to prevent and detect fraud by using due diligence and will take appropriate action where an application is found to be fraudulent or misrepresented to take advantage of the scheme. - 115.
-In order to minimise the opportunity for fraud, the Council will: - verify applications for council tax support rigorously; - employ sufficient staff to meet its commitment to combat fraud; - actively tackle fraud where it occurs; - co-operate with the Department for Work and Pensions and Her Majesty's Revenue and Customs in joint-working, including prosecutions and sharing data where appropriate and legal; - in all cases seek to recover all outstanding council tax. - 116.
+- 117. The Council is determined to combat fraud in order to protect both its finances and the wider interests of all taxpayers.
+The Council makes every effort to prevent and detect fraud by using due diligence and will take appropriate action where an application is found to be fraudulent or misrepresented to take advantage of the scheme.
+The Council recognises that the use of simple cautions, penalties and prosecutions have a key role to play in deterring offenders. - 118.
+In order to minimise the opportunity for fraud, the Council will: - verify applications for council tax support rigorously; - employ sufficient staff to meet its commitment to combat fraud; - actively tackle fraud where it occurs; - co-operate with the Department for Work and Pensions and His Majesty's Revenue and Customs in joint-working, including prosecutions and sharing data where appropriate and legal; the work may include joint investigations with them and, where appropriate, assistance in any prosecution.
+The Council may also work with other organisations such as Thames Valley police; - in all cases seek to recover all outstanding council tax. - 119.
 In order to ensure that the above actions are carried out successfully, the Council will put in place all the required administrative policies, procedures and processes.
+Any fraud investigation will be conducted in accordance with the principles and approach set out in the Council's Corporate Enforcement Policy.
+In all cases where fraud is identified the Council will consider commencing legal proceedings.